unixvoid/OSH_Picker/README.md

 ## Troubleshooting

 **"No boards found matching your criteria"**
-- Try increasing `--max-projects` to search more boards
+- Try removing or adjusting your `--max-price` filter
-- Try removing or changing your `--max-price` filter
+- Try removing your `--keyword` filter to search the entire pool
-- Try removing your `--keyword` filter
+- Check that your layer count preference (`--layers`) isn't too restrictive

 **Script runs slowly**
-- This is expected - each project page must be fetched individually
+- This is expected if you're using tight filters (specific keyword + low price)
-- Try using a smaller `--max-projects` value for faster results
+- Loosen your filters to find matches faster
-- For quick tests, use `--max-projects 50`
+- Use `-v` flag to see what the script is checking

 ## License